alxojy/AWS-SAA-C02/database/README.md

 #### DB parameter groups
 - Custom DB parameter groups can be used to run DB instances with custom-specified engine configuration values
-- Once a DB instance is associated with the paramter group, it uses it to get all the parameter updates to the group
+- Once a DB instance is associated with the parameter group, it uses it to get all the parameter updates to the group

 #### How to monitor configuration of RDS resources?
 <a href="https://aws.amazon.com/config/">AWS Config</a> can be used to continuously record configurations changes to RDS DB instances, subnet groups, snapshots, security groups & event subscriptions